johanbook/docs/security/auth_protocols.md

 The configurations often reside in an XML file.

+SAML was not initially designed for the web and has been retrofitted for it afterwards.
+It is also quite verbose.

 ## OAuth

 OAuth is an **authorization protocol** where the authorization is provided by an